Garristown: History

-Records from 1200 show John Comyn, Archbishop of Dublin, granting the church at Garristown to the priory of Lanthony.
+In the late 12th century, the area was associated with Richard Camerarius (chamberlain) who held "villa Ogari" and its church.
+Records from the late 12th and early 13th century indicate that John Comyn, Archbishop of Dublin, granted the church at Garristown to the priory of Lanthony.
 William de Bardelby, later a senior judge, was parish priest here in 1318.
 By 1607, features included a windmill at Holtrass hill and two other mills, with 326 acre of land within the townland.
 The village was recorded in the Down Survey of 1654.
 The medieval church was later replaced by a Church of Ireland church.

 Garristown's current street formation has not changed much since the Rocques map of County Dublin (c.
 1746).
 In 1837, the village had a population of 741, and the surrounding civil parish 2,801.
 There was a police station, a dispensary, a windmill and churches of both the Church of Ireland (with a ruined residence constructed in 1791) and the Catholic Church (built in 1828), along with one national school for boys and two private schools.
 There were three fairs a year, and the area had natural resources in the form of stone and peat.

 In the 1890s, there was a proposal to build a railway between Malahide railway station and Garristown.
 The line, which was proposed by the Malahide and Garristown Railway Company in 1894 and again in 1897, was not progressed.

 The Church of Assumption, a Catholic church, was dedicated on 10 June 1906 on the site of the unbuilt railway station.